 Welcome to the Dog River Horse Club website.
 Please feel free to wander through at your leisure, discovering what we have to offer all horse lovers.
-There are some sub-categories under some main ones- for example you can click on this page, Introduction, and also on its sub-category Membership Form, and on Events & Meetings and then its sub-category Upcoming Events with Forms.
+You can find downloadable forms on the next page.

 Where we are located DRHC has its large standard size riding arena located at Carpenter Park just off Route 110 in Washington, VT.
 Trail rides and other events are held throughout the area wherever a member wishes to host one.

 Meetings, which are held most months, are either at the park, at the Washington Town Clerk's office, or at members' homes throughout the local region.

 Our purpose DRHC is a family oriented club for horse enthusiasts of all ages to encourage, stimulate and promote riding, driving, in-hand, learning, or simply enjoying the closeness of their pasture pal(s).
 We welcome all abilities of the person and horse, and strongly encourage varied horse events.